ShellShoccar-jpn/MQTTwrapper/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/paho-mqtt/1.0.1/mqttws31.min.js"></script>
 <script src="MQTTwrapper.js"></script>
 ```

+(The place of the library file "MQTTwrapper.js" is written in the ["CONTENTS OF THIS PACKAGE"](#contents-of-this-package) section.)

 **THE <script> TAG OF THIS FILE MUST BE LATER THAN THE MQTT LIBRARY TAGS!!!** Otherwise, this file will fail to wrap them.